tytydraco/yessleep/out/Theres_a_trapdoor_no_one_knows_whats_below_It_took_my_sister.md

 “Listen, we won’t know until we find her,” I tell Sophie.
 “Others could’ve found that door before her.
 She could be hiding.
 That smell could be from an entity.
 We literally do not know.
 So write down everything I shout up at you.
 We start small.
 I go to the bottom of the stairs.”

-I train the cameras on the trapdoor from all directions, including directly above so I can see myself descending the ladder.
+I train the cameras on the trapdoor from all directions, including directly above so I can see myself descending the steps.

 The first few descents I follow simple rules: stay in camera shot.
 Do not stray.
 Down.
 Up.
 Check the footage.